 Ashley Montanaro's homepage

-I'm a Lecturer in the Computer Science department of the University of Bristol.
+I'm an EPSRC Early Career Research Fellow in the Computer Science department of the University of Bristol.

-I'm also a member of the Quantum Computation & Information group.
+I'm a member of the Theory and Algorithms and Quantum Computation & Information research groups.

 Unfortunately I do not have any funding to support summer students or interns.